 The partners also worked on the improvement of the 1,227 portal for poverty registration and management, in terms of functions and website architecture, including further automatization of business processes and facilitation of feedback functions.
 This has led to improved technical capacities at the Ministry of Labour and Social Protection to receive, register and follow up social assistance requests.
-In addition, the UN assisted 129 victims of trafficking (73 females) and 114 vulnerable migrants (49 females) from Kyrgyzstan with their return home, social support and equipment in order to start small incomegenerating activities.
-The UN also assisted 39 vulnerable migrants from Moldova (13 females) and 95 vulnerable migrants from Tajikistan (26 females) who were stuck in Kyrgyzstan due to COVID-19 border restrictions and provided them with safe accommodation, PPE, and food.
+In addition, the UN assisted 129 victims of trafficking (73 females) and 114 vulnerable migrants (49 of multidimensional poverty into the routine work of the females) from Kyrgyzstan with their return home, social National Statistical Office.
+Measurement of monetary support and equipment in order to start small incomechild poverty is now complemented by assessment of generating activities.
+The UN also assisted 39 vulnerable deprivations in health, education, living conditions, social migrants from Moldova (13 females) and 95 vulnerable inclusion and protection.
+Both measurements are part of migrants from Tajikistan (26 females) who were stuck the national SDG monitoring system providing evidence in Kyrgyzstan due to COVID-19 border restrictions and for policy analysis and response and monitoring national provided them with safe accommodation, PPE, and food. progress on SDG 1.
 The UN then helped these groups return to their home countries.